Original words by Ashly John, Senior Recruitment Consultant

 Emergency Medicine candidate shortage

 With this in mind, at Remedium we’re looking at alternate routes to registration – such as SELR as a route to sponsorship – to assist our clients with their A&E Middle Grade recruitment.

 SELR Exemption Route

 SELR routes have been an extremely valuable, reliable, and efficient method of introducing experienced international A&E clinicians into the NHS.
 The SELR process allows fast track entry into the NHS and UK for Full MRCEM candidates upon completion of a GMC approved English test.

 Remedium have delivered over 15 exemption projects in the past few years.
 Recently we provided Croydon University Hospital and Wrexham Maelor in North Wales NHS trusts with 8-10 Full MRCEM candidates each.
 These candidates had exceptional experience in ED thanks to our strict screening process.

-These SELR routes allowed these trusts to mass recruit, further guaranteeing rota security over the next year.
-It also allows some breathing space to focus on recruitment for other departments (as all NHS departments are feeling the strain of staff shortages during the Covid-19 pandemic).
+These SELR routes allowed these trusts to mass recruit, further guaranteeing rota security over the next year, freeing up Trust time to focus on other projects.

 Find out more about Remedium’s SELR exemption offerings here.